 All in All?

 It’s not a bad balance sheet.
 Attention to detail during the preparation period paid off, and we were fortunate that for the most part the weather conditions we faced weren’t too demanding, which certainly reduced the toll of breakages.
 We spent a considerable amount of time moving or diverting lazy lines and running backstays away from sails to minimize chafe, which definitely helped.
-As a result, our ‘to do’ list is gratifyingly short, so that we can get on with enjoying Brazil.
+As a result, our ‘to do’ list is gratifyingly short.
 Let’s hope it’s always like this…

 Hi Colin,